 We have started working on the newly specified PHOTA for LoRaWAN 1.1, which we will implement in our software module.
 Our maxim is to work in a very general way and to create internal standards so that other radio protocols can be used with the same usage paradigms.
 Our focus is clearly on the uniformity of the application across all LPWAN technologies.

 There are already many sensors, adapters and IoT devices on the market that offer considerable flexibility thanks to their remote configurability.
-In our IoT online shop you will find a selection of hardware that has been tested by us and in many cases supports the function of remote configuration.
-On the software side, our component offers everything to be able to use these functions efficiently even when operating with large quantities of devices.
+In our IoT online store, you will find a selection of hardware that we have tested and that supports the remote configuration function in many cases.
+On the software side, our components offer everything you need to use these functions efficiently, even when operating large numbers of devices.

 In our view, the extended capabilities of Firmware Over-The-Air are another very important evolutionary step for IoT devices, which - if carefully implemented - will provide more security, more flexibility, higher quality and overall more sustainable products.
 This will quickly find acceptance on the market.